Scott Richmond

 Scott Daniel Richmond (born August 30, 1979) is a Canadian former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Toronto Blue Jays.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays, and in the Chinese Professional Baseball League (CPBL) for the EDA Rhinos / Fubon Guardians.

 Career

 College, independent, and minor league career

 Richmond's high school did not offer baseball, and he played amateur summer baseball throughout western Canada, supporting himself by working on the Vancouver dockyards.
 He attended Missouri Valley College for one year, and played for the school's NAIA-level baseball team.
 He then moved to Bossier Parish Community College in Louisiana for one year, again playing for the baseball team.
 He transferred to Oklahoma State University, where he was an honourable mention All-Star in the Big 12 conference for the Cowboys in 2005, his final season, but went undrafted after college, as he was already 25 years of age.

 Edmonton Capitals

 He then joined the independent Northern League, where he played three seasons for the Edmonton Cracker-Cats.
 He struggled in his first season with Edmonton (1–4 record with four saves and a 6.25 ERA) in 2005.
 In 2006, he was 3–7 with eight saves and a 3.03 ERA, striking out 72 while walking only 17 in 711/3 innings and allowing just 53 hits.
 He led Edmonton in ERA, and had he qualified with enough innings pitched, he would have ranked fourth in the Northern League.
 Richmond moved to the starting rotation in 2007, where he had a 10–9 record and a 4.26 ERA.
 The rest of the staff was just 28–49, as Richmond led his team in wins.
 He was 10th in the Northern League in ERA, and was the pitcher of the year for Edmonton.
 After his contract expired, he was signed by the Toronto Blue Jays, after impressing scouts in an open tryout.